Electric Shock At Work Claims Explained

 Legal professionals make use of a variety of resources when they calculate how much you should be awarded for your physical and psychological injuries.
 One of these resources is a publication called the Judicial College Guidelines (JCG).

 The JCG contains various figures that relate to how much claims regarding certain injuries have been worth in the past.
 The amount that’s awarded is called general damages.
 We’ve included some example entries in the compensation table below so you can have a better understanding of how the JCG is laid out.
+Please note, the figure in the top row was not taken from the JCG.

 Alternatively, you can also head to our online compensation calculator.